filipesilva/fdb/README.md

 Routes are order independent thanks to [clj-simple-router](https://github.com/tonsky/clj-simple-router).

 There's a convenience function to render [Hiccup](https://github.com/escherize/huff) in `fdb.http/render` that you can use without having to import Hiccup.
-You can use Hiccup together with [HTMX](https://htmx.org) to quickly whip up some UI for FileDB.
+You can use Hiccup together with [HTMX](https://htmx.org) to quickly whip up UI for FileDB.

 ```sh
 echo '